 T. 504 307 1200

 Glenn Caston is a native of New Orleans, Louisiana.
 He studied mathematics at Tulane University and secondary education at Our Lady of Holy Cross College.
-Glenn's desire is to provide space that promotes equitable learning experience to the young people of New Orleans.
-His professional roots are in the public education sector where he served in as a teacher, instructional coach, data coordinator, and curriculum specialist.
-Working as a high school mathematics teacher, Glenn noticed a lack of advanced opportunities for the students he served.
-As a result, Glenn teamed up with members of the Cowen Institute in an effort to provide advanced placement courses for the students of Algiers, which resulted in the development of 7 advanced placement courses and 3 advanced placement tracks.
-Glenn has also served in the capacity of a learning team leader at Greater New Orleans Teach For America, where he provided professional development opportunities for first year corp members.
+Glenn's desire is to provide space that promotes equitable learning experiences to the young people of New Orleans.
+His professional roots are in the public education sector where he served as a teacher, instructional coach, data coordinator, and curriculum specialist.
+Working as a high school math teacher, Glenn noticed a lack of advanced opportunities for the students he served.
+As a result, Glenn teamed up with members of the Cowen Institute in an effort to provide advanced placement courses for the students of Algiers.
+Glenn has also served in the capacity of a learning team leader at Greater New Orleans Teach For America, where he provided professional development opportunities for first-year corp members.
 He continues his work at Grow Dat Youth Farm in the capacity of program manager.

 Assistant Farm Manager

 Sarah Howard comes to Grow Dat with a background in community organizing and community health education.
 She learned about food justice issues in New Orleans while working on a campaign to re-open the historic Circle Food Store in the city’s 7th Ward.
 While helping to start a community garden in the neighborhood, she also rediscovered a love for growing food.
 Sarah gained additional skills in sustainable agricultural production through apprenticing with local urban farmer Macon Fry and at the Full Sun Farm in Big Sandy Mush, North Carolina.
 Sarah holds a BA in Studies of Women, Gender, & Sexuality Studies and African American Studies from Harvard University.
 She is a student of herbal medicine and is a certified Louisiana Master Naturalist.